picknmix/picknmix/CONTRIBUTING.rst

 official Pick n Mix docs, in docstrings, or even on the web in blog posts, articles, and such.

+Note that you can skip Travis CI testing if your commit does not include any code changes.
+In that case, just include ``[skip CI]`` in the commit message, as in ``git commit -m "Added docs for feature one [skip CI]"``.
+See the `Travis documentation <https://docs.travis-ci.com/user/customizing-the-build/#skipping-a-build>` for more details.

 Write Tests
 ~~~~~~~~~~~~~~~~~~~